Ebenezer-ebu/Warehouse-frontend/README.md

 Link to deployed site https://pensive-yalow-97db03.netlify.app/

-We have one admin set for this application with Fullname: "Admin" and Password: "admin@gmail.com" and Two workers Fullname: "Worker1" and Password: "worker1@gmail.com" and the other one Fullname: "Worker3" and Password: "Worker3@gmail.com"
+We have one admin set for this application with Fullname: "Admin" and Email: "admin@gmail.com" and Two workers Fullname: "Worker1" and Email: "worker1@gmail.com" and the other one Fullname: "Worker3" and Email: "Worker3@gmail.com"